-Family Biotic Index (FBI): Our 2015 SHEP field sampling results produced a score of 4.4 for the Hardwood Creek 'Below' site.
+Family Biotic Index (FBI): Our 2016 SHEP field sampling results produced a score of 4.3 for the Hardwood Creek 'Below' site.
 The family biotic index (FBI) trend for Hardwood Creek Below appears stable.
-The overall family representation and population sizes are very similar throughout most of the years.
-This similarity is highlighted by stable FBI scores, dominant families, EPT families, and overall family representation.
-The FBI score fluctuates with the annual difference in family diversity and percentage make-up.
+The FBI score, family make-up, EPT families present all look similar.
+Scuds have dominated this site as long as it has been monitored by SHEP.
+In 2016, the disproportion of family diversity is evident.
+2016 also shows the lowest number of families and EPT families represented in the sample.

 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-159 invertebrates were identified in this sample.
+131 invertebrates were identified in this sample.
 This sample size is a good size.